haiku/website/content/blog/calisto-mathias/2024-05-15_[gsoc_2024]_enhancing_tracker_next-gen_find_window_and_functionalities.md

 ## Tracking Progress of This Project

-Right now, my mentor Neils and I are figuring out the best way to keep track of the changes I make to the code.
+Right now, my mentor Niels and I are figuring out the best way to keep track of the changes I make to the code.
 Since the project involves a lot of reworking and adding new features, it’s important to have a plan for how these changes will fit into the Haiku software smoothly.
 As soon as we come to a good workflow, it will be uploaded on this blog-post.
 Stay tuned for updates!

 # Final Remarks